nilsnh/tag-youre-it/README.md

 **Particularities to tagging:** When tagging a selection the plugin must always relate the tag position to the original DOM object (original web page structure).
 Thus the plugin will remove all tags and selections before saving a word selection or saving a tag.
 Tags also need to be loaded in a bottom up order so that their `range.startOffset` is always in relation to the original DOM. `StartOffset` is simply a position number of where the node (html element etc.) is located within the DOM tree-structure that starts with 0 (document root).

 **Even more particularities to tagging:** When a word is selected `rangy.js` adds invisible selection markers (spans) to the page which safeguards against accidentally unselecting the word we are trying to tag or accidentally tagging the wrong word.
 The selection markers will be removed when loading the selection again (making the right word selected in blue on the page).
 After loading the selection we tag the word by wrapping it in a span that contains tagging information and style information which highlights the tagged word.
 A button element is also added inside the span for removing the tag.

+## Licensed under the MIT License

+Copyright (c) 2016 Nils Norman Haukås

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.